How a vivid dream led Jordanian refugee to Mount Everest

 Then, in 2004, he had the dream.

-Elite Grand Slam challenge
+Explorers Grand Slam challenge

 Almost immediately afterward, Salameh stopped partying, smoking and began training for the Explorers Grand Slam.